 \subsection{Experimental Setup}

-\paragraph{Datasets.} We evaluate our method on two public real-world datasets: RealEstate10K (Re10K)~\cite{zhou2018stereo} and Tanks-and-Temples (T\&T)~\cite{Knapitsch2017tnt}, both comprising diverse indoor and outdoor scenes with camera annotations.
-For text conditioning, we generate short captions for all video clips using Qwen2.5-VL-7B~\cite{qwen2.5-VL}.
-We train our model solely on the Re10K training set and evaluate on the Re10K test set and T\&T dataset to assess out-of-distribution generalization.
+\paragraph{Datasets.} We evaluate on two public real-world datasets: RealEstate10K (Re10K)~\cite{zhou2018stereo} and Tanks-and-Temples (T\&T)~\cite{Knapitsch2017tnt}, both containing diverse indoor and outdoor scenes with camera annotations.
+We caption all video clips for text conditioning using Qwen2.5-VL-7B~\cite{qwen2.5-VL}.
+We only train our model on the Re10K training set, while evaluating on the Re10K test set and T\&T dataset to assess out-of-distribution generalization.

-\paragraph{Implementation Details.} (1) Training of Memory Retrieval Module.
-We utilize the pre-trained LVSM~\cite{jin2024lvsm} as the feature extractor.
+\paragraph{Implementation Details.} (1) Training of Memory Retrieval.
+We use the pre-trained LVSM~\cite{jin2024lvsm} as the feature extractor.
 For efficiency, input images are resized to $256\times256$, and features are extracted from the $6^{\text{th}}$ Transformer layer.
-These features are processed by a 3-layer scoring CNN with output channels 256, 64, and 1.
+These features are processed by a 3-layer scoring CNN with channels 256, 64, and 1.
 We train this module using a learning rate of $5 \times 10^{-5}$ and batch size of 64.
-(2) Training of Video Generation Module.
-Our backbone is Wan-CamCtrl-1.3B~\cite{wan2025wan}.
-We generate video clips at $640\times352$ resolution with 77 frames, conditioned on 4 historical frames randomly sampled on the fly during training.
+(2) Training of Video Generation.
+We use Wan-CamCtrl-1.3B~\cite{wan2025wan} as the backbone and train on 77-frame clips at $640\times352$ resolution, conditioned on 4 reference frames randomly sampled from the full video sequence.
 The Adaptive NVS Module is initialized from the pre-trained LVSM.
-We jointly fine-tune the Transformer blocks of the NVS module, the reference convolution layer, and the LoRA layers injected into the DiT blocks for 11k steps with batch size of 4.
+We jointly fine-tune the NVS Transformer blocks, the reference convolution layer, and the DiT LoRA layers for 11k steps with batch size 4.
 (3) Long Video Inference.
-During inference, we generate long videos clip-by-clip in an auto-regressive manner.
-For each clip, we uniformly sample 20 target views from the 77-frame sequence as target query rays.
+We generate long videos autoregressively, one clip at a time.
+For each 77-frame target clip, we uniformly sample 20 views as retrieval queries.
 Using our retrieval module, we select $K=3$ relevant historical frames and the last frame from the memory bank.
-Upon completion of a clip, every fourth generated frame is added to the memory bank to support subsequent generation.
+After each clip, every \textit{fourth} generated frame is added to the memory bank to support subsequent generation.